IBM/kif/docs/tutorial.md

 mx = Store('mixer', [Store('wikidata'), Store('dbpedia'), Store('factgrid')])
 ```

-This instantiates and assigns to `mx` a new [mixer store][kif_lib.store.MixerStore] with three child stores, namely, the three SPARQL stores targeting [Wikidata](https://www.wikidata.org/), [DBpedia](https://www.dbpedia.org/), and [FactGrid](https://database.factgrid.de/).
+This instantiates and assigns to `mx` a new [mixer store][kif_lib.store.MixerStore] with three child stores, namely, SPARQL stores targeting [Wikidata](https://www.wikidata.org/), [DBpedia](https://www.dbpedia.org/), and [FactGrid](https://database.factgrid.de/).
 The mixer store acts as a proxy to the child stores.
 It provides a unified interface for querying them as if they were single knowledge source.

-When we evaluate a filter over `mx`, we get all statements from the child stores that match the filter.
+When we evaluate a [`filter()`][kif_lib.Store.filter] over `mx`, we get all statements from the child stores that match the filter.
 For example:

 === "Python"